 Survey respondents voiced their concerns for the impartiality and independence of the body which ran the electoral process, alleging electoral fraud and election rigging, which consequently discouraged public participation in the voting process at all.

 As the childhood of Moses Tai, the ADC founder explains, political apathy results to low expectations by

 Unemployment and the dissatisfaction of the electorate with the job opportunities available to them stems from a larger disapproval of those in authority.
 Plus, a dangerous and toxic political environment often results in violence which can scare citizens from participating in political action.

 However, governance and politics and therefore political apathy occur every year, all year long, not just during election years.
 Afrobarometer conducted a series of public opinion polls on democracy and governance in Africa in 2013-2014; they found that 32 percent of respondents said they never discuss politics, while only 20 percent of respondents say they frequently discuss politics.

 Perhaps the disillusionment of citizens is unsurprising; in Kenya many of the public services people rely upon fail to serve the needs of the people, leading private companies to come in to fill the service gaps.

-While the number of primary public schools grew 40 percent from 2001 to 2011, Kenya National Bureau of Statistics reports that private primary schools increased by 1000 percent in that same time period.
+While the number of primary public schools grew 40 percent from 2001 to 2011, reports that private primary schools increased by 1000 percent in that same time period.
 With many essential services being privatised, community members can feel like they have even less of a stake in politics, and suffer from more political apathy since the government does not provide necessary services.